(FL 13 26 134 c.v.)

 - Very early planting date and fruit onset

-- High percentage of medium to large fruit
+- High percentage of large fruit

 - Excellent fruit quality

 - Uniformly well-shaped